-Novell recommends deploying the iPrint agent to workstations before converting the backend infrastructure to OES 2.
-This will allow for the phased removal of the NDPS-based printers from the workstations before it becomes a requirement with the deployment of iPrint on OES 2.
-This will allow for a phased and transparent OES 2 printing services for users.
+Novell recommends deploying the iPrint agent to workstations before converting the backend infrastructure to OES.
+This will allow for the phased removal of the NDPS-based printers from the workstations and for a phased and transparent transition to OES printing services for users.